ONLINE JOURNAL: Flurry*

-In 2009, 2010, and 2011, Todd coped with winter by publishing "wintry poems, intermittently" in an online journal he called Flurry*.
+From 2009 to 2011, Todd coped with Minnesota winters by publishing "wintry poems, intermittently" in an online journal he called Flurry*.
 It was only published seasonally, between the winter solstice and spring equinox.
 Poems were solicited and submitted.
-Todd served as editor and publisher.
-The journal is no more.
+Todd served as editor and publisher, drawing upon his experience as a reader for Alaska Quarterly Review as an undergraduate at The University of Alaska – Anchorage.

 In its inaugural year, Flurry* published poems exclusively by fellow Minnesotans.
-Todd expanded to welcome Wisconsin poets in its second year; then North and South Dakota poets in its third.
+But Todd expanded the journal's scope to welcome Wisconsin poets in its second year, then North and South Dakota poets in its third.
 It featured poems by Ethna McKiernan, Alex Lemon, Raúl Sánchez, Deborah Keenan, and many other fine poets.

 We all need a little light and loveliness to get us